The following requirements are based on the 2014 - 2016 catalog.

 Student teaching is the culminating experience of the Teacher Education Program.
 During this time, preservice teachers apply what they have learned about theory and methodology through their university coursework and earlier field experiences.
 Student teaching provides an opportunity to plan and implement interesting, relevant lessons, as well as use a variety of assessment techniques to determine both the effectiveness of instructional strategies and the level of student learning.
-Teacher candidates will utilize the Teacher Performance Assessment model to plan, implement, evaluate, and reflect on one unit of instruction during their student teaching experience.
-Student teaching experiences allow for application of the VCSU conceptual framework, adaptations for diversity, appropriate uses of technology, and reflection on teaching practice.
+Teacher candidates will utilize the Teaching for Learning Capstone (TLC) unit model to plan, implement, evaluate, and reflect on one unit of instruction during their student teaching experience.
+Student teaching experiences allow for application of the VCSU conceptual framework, adaptations for diversity, appropriate uses of technology, assessment of student learning, and reflection on teaching practice.
 Skills in decision making, various instructional strategies, classroom management procedures, and questioning are further enhanced.

 Student Teaching requires at least 12 full-time consecutive weeks.
 VCSU promotes co-teaching strategies to make optimal use of teacher candidate and cooperating teacher efforts to enhance student learning opportunities in the classroom.

 Additional information about student teaching is included in the VCSU Handbook for Student Teaching.

 A student must meet the following criteria to be considered for admission to student teaching:

 - Senior standing with continued satisfactory performance on all criteria for admission and retention in the teacher education program.
 Recommendations by the Vice President for Student Affairs and the appropriate department/school chair will be reviewed.